jasongrimes/lamp-backup/README.md

 To customize the backup configuration, edit `/usr/local/etc/lamp-backup.conf`.
 This file is optional, and if it doesn't exist, sensible defaults will be used.

-All command-line options can be specified in a configuration file.
 See the comments in the config file for details about the options available.

 ### Configuring the MySQL connection